• Skip to primary navigation

 #1.
 Michigan Math and Science Scholars

 This summer program is perfect for students seeking a major in mathematics or the sciences.
-Over the course of this two-week course, students will learn about current developments and research in the sciences.
+Throughout this two-week course, students will learn about current scientific developments and research.

 • Specialty: General Science